 While the article discusses college enrollment rates and barriers, it does not address the long-term career outcomes for students who attend college compared to those who don’t.
 Understanding these outcomes can help students and families make informed decisions about pursuing higher education.
 Here are some key insights into the long-term career benefits of attending college:

-- Higher earning potential: Individuals with a college degree typically earn more than those without.
-According to the Bureau of Labor Statistics (BLS), in 2020, workers with a bachelor’s degree earned 67% more per week than those with only a high school diploma.
+• Higher earning potential: Individuals with a college degree typically earn more than those without.
+According to the Bureau of Labor Statistics (BLS), in the first quarter of 2025, workers with a bachelor's degree earned $1,754 per week compared with $953 for high school graduates, representing an 84% earnings advantage.

-- Increased job security: College graduates are more likely to experience higher employment rates compared to those with just a high school diploma.
-In 2020, the employment rate for those with a bachelor’s degree or higher was 86%, while for high school graduates, it was 68%.
+• Increased job security: College graduates are more likely to experience higher employment rates compared to those with just a high school diploma.
+In the first half of 2025, the employment-to-population ratio was 10.7 percentage points higher for recent college graduates than for young non-college workers.

 Challenges Faced by First-Generation College Students